- Chart

 Disclaimers:

-This JSON output is for informational purposes only and should not be construed as financial advice.
-Market share data and TAM estimates are approximate and subject to change.
-Financial metrics are based on reported figures and may require further analysis for investment decisions.
+This information is for informational purposes only and should not be construed as financial advice.
+Market share data and TAM figures are estimates and subject to change based on market dynamics and reporting methodologies.
+Financial performance and projections are based on publicly available data and analyst consensus, which may not be entirely accurate.
 Past performance is not indicative of future results.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.